Almost a quarter of adults living under lockdown in the UK have felt loneliness, raising concern about the long-term risk to mental health:

 The lead academic partner will be the Institute for Public Health at Cambridge University (offering opportunities for Ethics Committee approval and publication as peer-reviewed research); additional academic partners include Swansea University, Strathclyde University and Queens University Belfast.

-We will add a Citizens Jury to contribute via gathering of qualitative information, narrative personal stories, and comments on our data.
+We will add a Citizens Jury to contribute via the gathering of qualitative information, narrative personal stories, and comments on our data.

 We will be producing regular briefings.
 The data can also be used to inform policy action.
 We welcome thoughts on briefing topics that would be interesting and important to inform action.